-Are you feeling like your dog’s behavior will never improve?
-You are not alone!
+Do you feel like your dog’s behavior will never improve?
+Well, you are not alone!

-I have trained hundreds of dogs, with great success but I feel like a normal dog parent when it comes to my own dogs sometimes!
+I have trained hundreds of dogs with great success, but I feel like an average dog parent when it comes to my dogs sometimes!
 You take for granted how easy past dogs were when you are faced with a new and in my case young bundle of trouble!